dotnet/docfx/docs/docs/config.md

 Where:

 - `baseUrl` is the base URL for the website.
-It should start with `http` or `https` and end with a trailing slash.
-For example, `https://dotnet.github.io/docfx/`.
+It should start with `http` or `https`.
+For example, `https://dotnet.github.io/docfx`.
 - [`lastmod`](https://www.sitemaps.org/protocol.html#lastmod) is the date of last modification of the page.
 If not specified, docfx sets the date to the build time.
 - [`changefreq`](https://www.sitemaps.org/protocol.html#changefreqdef) determines how frequently the page is likely to change.
 Valid values are `always`, `hourly`, `daily`, `weekly`, `monthly`, `yearly`, `never`.
 Default to `daily`.
 - [`priority`](https://www.sitemaps.org/protocol.html#priority) is the priority of this URL relative to other URLs on your site.
 Valid values range from 0.0 to 1.0.
+Default to `0.5`
 - `fileOptions` is a per file config of the above options.
 The key is the file glob pattern and value is the sitemap options.